Thame

-Thame /teɪm/ is a market town and civil parish in South Oxfordshire, England, about 13 mi east of the city of Oxford, 10 mi southwest of Aylesbury and 40 mi northwest of London.
-It derives its name from the River Thame which flows along the north side of the town and forms part of the county border with Buckinghamshire.
-The parish includes the hamlet of Moreton south of the town.
+Thame (/teɪm/) is a market town and civil parish in Oxfordshire, England.
+It is located about 13 mi east of the city of Oxford, 10 mi south-west of Aylesbury and 40 mi north-west of London.
+It derives its name from the River Thame, which flows along the north side of the town and forms part of the county border with Buckinghamshire.
+The parish includes the hamlet of Moreton, just south of the town.
 The 2011 Census recorded the parish's population as 11,561.
 Thame was founded in the Anglo-Saxon era and was in the kingdom of Wessex.